ShyamPoovaiah/rlai-exercises/Chapter 1/Exercise 1.3.md

 In general it would play worse.
 THe chance the correct action for a situation in the long run is the first one that returns a positive reward is pretty slim, particularly if there are a large number of actions available.
 It would also be unable to adapt to opponents that slowly altered behaviour over time.
+Also setting up multi move traps requires making non-greedy moves in the current state.